telerik/teststudio-docs/docs/advanced-topics/build-server/jenkins-ci.md

 > Optionally you can use the <a href="/advanced-topics/build-server/jenkins-ci-plugin" target="_blank">Jenkins Test Studio Plugin</a> to setup Jenkins

-## Create a free-style software project
+## Create a Free-style Software Project

 Create a job and select 'Build a free-style software project'.

 ![Free-style software project][2]

-## Add a Windows batch command build step
+## Add a Windows Batch Command Build Step

 Under the 'Add build step menu,' select 'Execute Windows batch command'.

 ![Command build step][3]

-## Input ArtOfTest.Runner command line command to execute test
+## Input ArtOfTest.Runner Command to Execute Test

 Under 'Execute Windows batch command', input the ArtOfTest.Runner command to execute your test or test list, including <a href="/features/test-runners/artoftest-runner" target="_blank">full path to ArtOfTest.Runner.exe and appropriate arguments</a>.